umarhassan-mitodl/9.s915-spring-2012/content/pages/readings.md

 {{< tdopen >}}

-\*Friedman, Naomi P., et al. "{{% resource_link "2177659a-4e9c-4762-a5d4-be3688fcbfbf" "Developmental Trajectories in Toddlers' Self-restraint Predict Individual Differences in Executive Functions 14 Years Later: a Behavioral Genetic Analysis" %}}." _Developmental Psychology_ 47, no. 5 (2010): 1410–30.
+\*Friedman, Naomi P., et al. "[Developmental Trajectories in Toddlers' Self-restraint Predict Individual Differences in Executive Functions 14 Years Later: a Behavioral Genetic Analysis](http://dx.doi.org/10.1037/a0023750)." _Developmental Psychology_ 47, no. 5 (2010): 1410–30.

-Casey, B. J., et al. "{{% resource_link "c1b7e000-41d0-4b02-8c46-0613804b9337" "Behavioral and Neural Correlates of Delay of Gratification 40 Years Later" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 108, no. 36 (2011): 14998–5003.
+Casey, B. J., et al. "[Behavioral and Neural Correlates of Delay of Gratification 40 Years Later](http://dx.doi.org/10.1073/pnas.1108561108)." _Proceedings of the National Academy of Sciences of the United States of America_ 108, no. 36 (2011): 14998–5003.

 Moffitt, Terrie E., et al. "[A Gradient of Childhood Self-control Predicts Health, Wealth, and Public Safety](http://dx.doi.org/10.1073/pnas.1010076108 )." _Proceedings of the National Academy of Sciences of the United States of America_ 108, no. 7 (2011): 2693–8.